7 Ways to Boost Your Email List

 1. Offer a Special Discount or Freebie

-Offering something of value in exchange for an email address is probably the easiest, most effective way to get more subscribers.
-Here are a few free things you can offer for free:
+Offering something of value in exchange for an email address is the easiest, most effective way to get more subscribers.
+Here are a few things you can provide for free:

 • Ebooks